annasuzan/annasuzan/README.md

 # Hey there, I'm Anna 👋

-### A passionate Computer Science Engineer
+### Bringing the world a little closer one code change at a time

 ---
-I am a graduate student at New York University studying computer science with a focus on software development and building responsible and sustainable technology.
+I am a graduate student at New York University, studying computer science with a focus on software development and on building responsible, sustainable technology.
+Before starting my graduate journey, I worked at SAP Labs in Bangalore for 3 years as an Application Engineer for SAP SuccessFactors.
+I worked on the product's underlying backend infrastructure, enhancing Human Resource management for customers.

-Feel free to connect with me on [LinkedIn](www.linkedin.com/in/anna-susan)
+I love chatting with anyone interested in technology at the intersection of inclusivity and sustainability, or in the positive impact technology can have on others' lives.
+If that sounds like you, feel free to connect with me on[LinkedIn](www.linkedin.com/in/anna-susan)!

 ---